Chuula - Kaanju language for Frilled-neck lizard

 Our Objectives

-• To set up and operate homeland-based economic enterprises that incorporate sustainable land management principles.
+• To set up and operate homelands-based community businesses that incorporate sustainable land management principles

-• To develop homeland-based projects, education and training that will build the self-esteem of our members and that of all the Kaanju people.
+• To develop homelands-based projects, education and training that will build the selfesteem of our members and our people

-• To promote improvements in the health, the economic, social and spiritual well being of our members as well as that of the wider Aboriginal community.
+• To promote improvements in the health, and the economic and social well-being of our members as well as that of the wider Aboriginal community

-• To encourage Kaanju people, as well as the wider Aboriginal community, to return to homelands and become more self-determined and self-reliant.
+• To encourage our own people as well as the wider Aboriginal community to return to their homelands and become more self-determining and self-reliant

-• To have greater access and control over the funds and resources available to help meet the above objects.
+• To have greater access and control over the funds and resources available to help meet the above-mentioned objectives.

 Background to Our Organisation

-In March 2002 the Chuula community compiled a '13-page report', Chuulangun, Pa'un and Malandaji - Kaanju Homelands Development 2002 and Beyond, that built on an earlier paper we compiled, Wenlock Outstation Development Plan 1999/2000.
-Both documents outline our vision for the reestablishment of Kaanju communities on our homelands on the Wenlock and Pascoe Rivers, Cape York Peninsula.
+In March 2002 the Chuulangun community prepared a report - Chuulangun, Pa'un and Malandaji - Kaanju Homelands Development 2002 and Beyond - that built on an earlier paper we prepared, Wenlock Outstation Development Plan 1999/2000.
+Both documents outline our vision for the reestablishment of Northern Kaanju communities on our homelands on the upper Wenlock and Pascoe Rivers, Cape York Peninsula.
 They also highlight the problems we have experienced in moving back to homelands and suggest possible solutions.

-The 13-page report stresses that there are serious inadequacies within regional and sub-regional Aboriginal organisations and government bodies to meet the needs and aspirations of Aboriginal people living on homelands.
-In the case of the former, a number of regional and sub-regional indigenous bodies, community councils and land trusts have been formed in Cape York over the last 25 or so years.
+The reports stressed the serious inadequacies within regional and Aboriginal organisations and government to meet the needs and aspirations of Aboriginal people living on homelands.
+In the case of the former, a number of regional Indigenous bodies, community councils and land trusts have been formed in Cape York over the last 25 or so years.
 Many of these organisations are comprised of several families and clan groups from differing tribal groupings and are based on one group's traditional lands.
 This situation often creates tensions within the body and communities involved, with particular individuals and families directing proceedings and the allocation of available resources.

-The major difference between Chuulangun Aboriginal Corporation and many other incorporated indigenous bodies on the Cape and elsewhere is that our organisation was formed from the grassroots level on our homelands and with the family-based group or clan as the basis for membership and governance.
-Membership is open only to those people who live normally and permanently at Chuulangun and/or associated Kaanju clan estates on the Wenlock and Pascoe Rivers.
+Chuulangun Aboriginal Corporation stands out amongst other Indigenous bodies on the Cape and elsewhere because our organisation was formed from the grassroots level on our homelands and with the family-based group or clan as the basis for membership and governance.
+Membership is open only to those people who live normally and permanently at Chuulangun and/or associated Northern Kaanju clan estates on the Wenlock and Pascoe Rivers.

 Governance and Administration

-Chuulangun Aboriginal Corporation is managed by an annually elected executive and governing committee who meet regularly to consider planning issues, project proposals, and funding for infrastructure development and service delivery for the growing community at Chuula.
-As our organisation is localised and based on Kaanju governance structures, our governing committee too is indigenous and the leaders and decision-makers under Kaanju law and custom form this committee.
+Chuulangun Aboriginal Corporation is managed by an annually elected executive and directors who meet to consider planning issues, project proposals, and funding for infrastructure development and service delivery for the community at Chuulangun and management of the wider Kuuku I'yu Northern Kaanju Ngaachi.
+Our organisation is localised and is an extension of ancient Kaanju governance structures.

 Responsibilities and Tasks Ahead

-The main responsibility of Chuulangun Aboriginal Corporation is to represent the interests of Kaanju people associated with the Wenlock and Pascoe Rivers, on land and resource management issues and to help facilitate sustainable homelands and economic development.
+The main responsibility of Chuulangun Aboriginal Corporation is to represent the interests of Kuuku I'yu Northern Kaanju people associated with the upper Wenlock and Pascoe Rivers, on land and resource management issues and to help facilitate sustainable homelands and economic development.

-In doing so we have developed mutually beneficial relationships with neighbouring leaseholders on Kaanju homelands and are developing collaborative research arrangements with a number of individuals, academic and scientific organisations.
-Since our incorporation we have had two funding successes and hope to continue these funding relationships and foster new ones with numerous projects and proposals currently under negotiation and under development.
+In doing so we have developed mutually beneficial relationships with neighbouring leaseholders on Northern Kaanju homelands and are developing collaborative arrangements with a number of individuals, academic and scientific organisations and consultancies.
+Since 2002 we have had a range of funding successes from State and Commonwealth government programs and from philanthropic organisations.
+Our funded projects can be viewed on the Projects page.

 Sunset at Chuulangun.